Anderson-Lab/anderson-lab.github.io/csc_466_2020_winter/project.md

 * Weight: 15% of your project grade
 * Each team will submit a final project report (ipynb format) (and associated code)
 * Graded based on technical quality, presentation, and readability.

-Students will work in small teams of up to 3 people on a KDD project of your choosing.
-More details will be posted later in the quarter.